 When traumatic exposure occurs during critical periods of a child’s development, the very core of the person’s being is altered.
 Take as an example a child who is sexually abused by his or her step-father from the ages of 7 to 11.
 Their entire sense of the world and themselves is turned upside down by this disorienting and terrifying experience.
 Children survive unthinkable abuse by “accommodating” to the abuse in a way that changes them developmentally.

-They develop with feelings of fear, distrust, shame, defeat, and resignation shaping their self-concept.
-They anticipate and expect trauma to reoccur and they organize their relationships around the fear of abandonment or victimization.
+They develop with feelings of fear, distrust, shame, defeat, and resignation that shape their self-concept.
+They anticipate and expect trauma to reoccur, and they organize their relationships around the fear of abandonment or victimization.
 In the mind and heart of a sexually abused child, the fear of further abandonment and shame they feel may prevent them from telling people about what is happening.

 Take the Adverse Childhood Experiences (ACES) Test and see how you and/or your children fare.

 We live in a time where stories of childhood sexual abuse are in the news almost daily.
 The sheer number of victims associated with the priest sex scandals and Larry Nassar’s gymnasts are staggering.
 Even though cases like that get a lot of attention, many people are sexually abused by family members.